numpy/numpy/doc/source/user/absolute_beginners.rst

 **Why use NumPy?**

 NumPy arrays are faster and more compact than Python lists.
 An array consumes less memory and is convenient to use.
-NumPy uses much less memory to store data and it provides a mechanism of specifying the data types, which allow the code to be optimisted even further.
+NumPy uses much less memory to store data and it provides a mechanism of specifying the data types.
+This allows the code to be optimisted even further.

 What is an array?
 -----------------